New Pokemon Announcement: Magearna

 - Argument for Appearance in Gen 7: Typically, movies focus around a central mythical pokemon and then the supporting pokemon cast is either random or includes pokemon to appear in the next generation.
 For example, Manaphy and the Temple of the Sea is a Gen 3 movie, however the focus is around Manaphy who is a Gen 4 pokemon.
 It isn't the only 4th gen pokemon as Chatot also makes an appearance.
-It's quite possible that is what we are seeing here with the Volcanion and the Exquisite Magiana.
-Volcanion is the mythical pokemon and Magiana is the preview pokemon for Gen 7 (and may also be mythical).
-There is not a lot of precedent for introducing two mythicals in the same movie, but seeing as the online community has known about Volcanion for a while now, maybe a second mythical was added to give this movie an element of surprise.
+It's quite possible that's what we're seeing here with the Volcanion and the Exquisite Magiana.
+Volcanion is the mythical pokemon and Magiana is the preview pokemon for Gen 7, who may also be mythical.
+There's not a lot of precedent for introducing two mythicals in the same movie, but seeing as the online community has known about Volcanion for a while now, maybe a second mythical was added to give this movie an element of surprise.
 I, for one, didn't expect there to be a Gen 7 pokemon announced so it would seem like a good way to keep things fresh.

 |Do you even need a pokeball to catch her?|

 - Argument for Fusion: Ever since Black Kyurem and White Kyurem showed up, and even some before that, several pokemon have been thought to be possible fusions.
 In fact, before knowing how Zygarde formes worked, some suggested that Perfect Zygarde was a fusion between it and Xerneas/Yveltal.
 Magiana certainly takes elements from pokemon we've seen before.
 It's mechanical nature has similarities to pokemon like Klinklang.
 It's more "princess" like qualities have been likened to Diancie and Mega Gardevoir.
 Adding a new fusion would be interesting seeing as it would open a lot of future possibilities.